mattbierner/code2020/_posts/2020-04-27-quickly-creating-new-files-in-folders.md

   maxres: https://i.ytimg.com/vi/2QBYlfSQA6s/maxresdefault.jpg
 ---

-You can use '/' when create a new file in VS Code's explorer to put the new file inside of a directory.
-VS Code will create the directory if it does not already exist
+You can use `/` when creating a new file in VS Code's explorer to put the new file inside of a directory.
+VS Code will create the directory automatically if it does not already exist